-Are you looking for a fast way to fit into that Christmas LBD?
+Are you looking for a fast way to feel beach-ready this summer?

 Although lots of experts disapprove of low carb diets for health reasons, many, particularly those who love bacon and eggs, may find it works for them.
 It’s important to remember, however, that although its an effective way to lose weight initially, a low carb diet is not a long term diet.